-I grew up with a dad who hated onions and the smell of onions so we didn’t eat them very often.
-In high school, I discovered my love of onions, but the closest we could get to having them at home was dried french onion soup mix, so french onion soup it was.
+I grew up with a dad who hated both the taste and smell of onions so we didn’t eat them very often.
+In high school, I discovered my love of onions, but the closest we could get to having them at home was dried french onion soup mix.
+So French onion soup it was.

-I’d made it as a soup to eat plain or use it to season foods or roasted vegetables.
-Sometimes I’d sneak fresh onions into the house (contraband onions… lol), but I developed a love for french onion soup mix during this time.
+I made it as a soup to eat plain or used it to season foods or roasted vegetables.
+Sometimes I’d sneak fresh onions into the house (contraband onions… lol), but I definitely developed a love for the French onion soup mix during this time.

 Once I went to college, I started adding onions to a lot of my own cooking, and once I married my husband (his family is of Italian decent), I really started using onions in most of my cooking (along with garlic).

-Onions (dehydrated), salt, cornstarch, onion powder, sugar, corn syrup, hydrolyzed soy protein, caramel color, partially hydrogenated soybean oil, monosodium glutamate, yeast extract, natural flavors, disodium inosinate, disodium guanylate. (ingredients in store bought mix)
+Cornstarch, sugar, corn syrup, hydrolyzed soy protein, caramel color, partially hydrogenated soybean oil, monosodium glutamate, yeast extract, natural flavors, disodium inosinate, and disodium guanylate (ingredients in store bought mix).

-Homemade french onion soup mix with herbs, spices and salt is a great alternative to store bought french onion soup mix and can be used in a variety of recipes.
+Homemade French onion soup mix with herbs, spices, and salt is a great alternative to store bought onion soup mix and can be used in a variety of recipes.

-Use approximately 1/4 cup per 2 cups of beef stock (or bone broth) to make french onion soup (add 3-4 onions that have been very thinly sliced and slowly caramelized for extra flavor.
-To use as a mix, you can add 1/2 cup soy-free and MSG free beef bouillon powder and use as you would a packet of french onion soup pix (1/4 cup=1 package).
-Excellent on roasts or for making french onion soup.
-I also use as the seasoning for the meat in Shepard/Cottage Pie.
+To use as a mix, you can add ½ cup soy-free and MSG-free beef bouillon powder and use as you would a packet of french onion soup mix (¼ cup=1 package).
+It is excellent on roasts or for making french onion soup.
+I also use as the seasoning for the meat in shepherd/cottage pie.